 “I’ve learnt to be more active daily whether it’s cleaning, training or doing something useful,” Eliseni said in closing.
-“I learnt to do stuff on my own and work on stuff on my own.”
+“I learned to do stuff on my own and work on stuff on my own.”

 Manhattan, New York, USA

 Liam Hazan has returned to Fale Dojo with the goal to complete the three-month course.
 Hazan was initially part of the 2019 February intake, however, during the training, he severely injured his wrist and had to withdraw from the programme.
-Hazan spent much of his time away rehabbing his wrist, working out and watching New Japan Pro Wrestling in preparation for his return to New Zealand.
+Hazan spent much of his time away rehabbing his wrist, working out, and watching New Japan Pro Wrestling in preparation for his return to New Zealand.